wachin/DrumBurp/README.md

 ## Linux MIDI with JACK with a SoundFont synth

 On Linux, DrumBurp sends MIDI through the available MIDI backend.
-If you not use UbuntuStudio or not use AV Linux, and you can want a better sound quality, is possible to use an external synth such as Qsynth (not tested FluidSynth, TiMidity, or another JACK/ALSA MIDI target).
+If your Linux distribution does not provide a preconfigured audio production environment such as Ubuntu Studio or AV Linux, you can use JACK together with Qsynth and a General MIDI SoundFont.
 To do this your Linux Operative System need a Kernel Real Time and enabled JACK, you can follow this tutorial to setup all need (the tutorial are in spanish, use an translator):

 **Cómo instalar y usar Jack Audio Connection Kit JACK + Ardour y sus plugins con un Kernel Tiempo Real en MX Linux, Debian**
 [https://facilitarelsoftwarelibre.blogspot.com/2020/10/instalar-realtime-kernel-en-mx-linux.html](https://facilitarelsoftwarelibre.blogspot.com/2020/10/instalar-realtime-kernel-en-mx-linux.html)